RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 Fire Damaged 17th Century Longcase Clock Restoration

-This 17th Century longcase clock was smoke and water damaged because of a serious house fire.
+This 17th Century longcase clock was both smoke and water damaged as a result of a serious house fire.

-Furthermore, the water had penetrated the surface and had compromised the glue bonding the veneers to the carcass, meaning that structural consolidation was required.
+Water had penetrated the surface of the clock and compromised the glue bonding the veneers to the carcass, meaning that structural consolidation work – in addition to the complete revival of the appearance of the veneers – was required.

-The client also asked us to create a section of marquetry at the foot of the clock, to replace its later added plinth base.
+The client also asked us to create a section of marquetry at the foot of the clock, to replace a later added plinth base.